What to do if you believe you or a family member has been the victim of hospital negligence

 - Your injury was a direct result of failings in the care you received

 For example, if you were suffering from an illness that was misdiagnosed, or not diagnosed quickly enough, you would need to be able to demonstrate that the doctor who made the diagnosis should reasonably have been able to make the right diagnosis if they had taken appropriate action AND that making the right diagnosis sooner would have prevented your injury.

-Proving this is likely to involve gathering various types of evidence, including medical records, independent medical examination and witness testimony.
+Proving negligence in hospital is likely to involve gathering various types of evidence, including medical records, independent medical examination and witness testimony.

 Is it wrong to sue the NHS?

 It is also worth bearing in mind that if there were failings at a hospital that lead to you receiving substandard care, this might not be an isolated incident.
-A patient bringing a compensation claim can be the thing that triggers an NHS Trust to investigate problems in a particular hospital or department’s procedures, leading to improvements in the service offered and preventing other people from experiencing the same kind of clinical negligence in future.
+A patient suing a hospital for medical negligence can be the thing that triggers an NHS Trust to investigate problems in a particular hospital or department’s procedures, leading to improvements in the service offered and preventing other people from experiencing the same kind of clinical negligence in future.